When you make a change to an API proxy, you can save it as a new revision and deploy it to your cluster.

 - Revision 2 of

-- Revision 2 is added to the message processors in the runtime plane.
+- Revision 2 is deployed to the message processors in the runtime plane.

 View deployment status